meilisearch/docs-scraper/README.md

 Websites that need JavaScript for rendering are passed through ChromeDriver.<br>
 [Download the version](http://chromedriver.chromium.org/downloads) suited to your OS and then set the environment variable `CHROMEDRIVER_PATH`.

+## Compatibility with MeiliSearch

+This package is compatible with the following MeiliSearch versions:
+- `v0.10.X`

 ## Development Workflow